conan-io/conan-center-index/docs/faqs.md

 We retain the `build_type` setting to make it possible for the users to _debug_ these installer packages.
 We considered removing this settings and it would be possible to compile these packages in _debug_ mode, but if we remove it from the packageID, the compiled package would override the existing _release_ binary, and it'd be quite inconvenient for the users to compile the binary every time they need to switch from _debug_ to _release_.

-## Can I remove an option from recipe
+## Can I remove an option from a recipe?

 It's preferable to leave all options (ie. not removing them) because it may break other packages which require those deleted options.
 Prefer the deprecation path with a mapping from old options to new ones: